 To monitor the DP role installation, you can use both Monitoring workspace and log files.
 On the site server, open the Distmgr.log file.
 This file records content creation, compression, delta replication, and information updates.

 After few minutes, notice that on Windows 10 distribution point, ConfigMgr PXE Responder Service is up and running.

 Go to Monitoring > Overview > Distribution Status > Distribution Point Configuration Status.
 Select the Windows 10 distribution point and check if it’s all green.
 The install SCCM distribution point on Windows 10 is now complete.

 On the Windows 10 DP, open the SMSPXE.log file.
 Look for the line Start SCCM PXE as a service.
 Next, you can also see the sccmpxe.exe version 5.0.8913.1032 with file location.

-When you enable PXE responder service on Windows 10 DP, there is no RemoteInstall folder created.
+When you install SCCM distribution point on Windows 10 and enable PXE responder service, there is no RemoteInstall folder created.
 Instead sccmpxe.exe executable will respond to PXE requests.
 In case you are wondering, the Boot Images and content are in the SCCMContentLib folder.

-Note – If you have setup this distribution point to run on HTTPS mode, you must perform an additional step.
+Note – If you have setup Windows 10 Distribution Point to run on HTTPS mode, you must perform an additional step.
 Launch IIS Manager > right click Default web site and click Edit Bindings.
 Ensure HTTPS is listed along with HTTP.
 Edit HTTPS and select a valid certificate.
 If you don’t do this, you may encounter socket connect failed 8007274d.
 Sending with winhttp failed 80072efd error.

 Before you test the PXE and OSD, ensure you distribute your boot Image and OSD content to this Windows 10 DP.